 The credit card option is very interesting, as getting one can sometimes be a struggle for Digital Nomads, meaning activities like booking rental cars can be near impossible.
 If you want, say, $2,500 credit, the bank will ask you to block approximately $3,000.

-in summary, opening a bank account in Panama as a non-resident is viable, but not the best option out there.
-There are countries that make it easier to open bank accounts, and that have better functionality and service, without all the stigma attached to them.
-That said, the country is well managed and it is not a bad Plan C or plan D banking option.
+In summary, opening a bank account in Panama as a non-resident is viable.
+There are countries that make it easier to open bank accounts, and that have better functionality and service, without stigma attached to them.
+That said, the country is well managed and it is not a bad Plan B or C banking option.
 I would not choose a Panama bank for my main offshore banking, but rather as a place to park money at some respectable interest rate, and as a back-up solution.

 How to open a bank account in Panama remotely

 Giovanna and Wi Men run a small family office in Panama and can help people open bank accounts remotely in Panama.
 In this video they explain the requirements, as well as compliance in Panama.

 They charge $1,500 for the remote account opening service, and $500 if you are physically present in Panama City.
 Fill the form below and they will explain the process to you

 Contact Giovanna to Open a Bank Account in Panama

 Or send an email to email@example.com and include your WhatsApp if you use it.

 They can also help you open a Panama corporation to trade crypto on major exchanges.
 Details here.